salina-nakarmi/Recommendo/README.md

 ## Data Cleaning Code
 As the genres in the dataset needed cleaning due to
-- genre being characters' names
+- genre being characters names
 - morphological variants (fiction, fictions, fictional, etc..)

 So to remove them fuzzy matching was applied.